Top 5 Ranked Mens Badminton Players Of All Time

 What men’s badminton player holds the record for the most Olympic Medals?

 The all-time record for total Olympic medals in men’s badminton is shared by three players: Fu Haifeng, Zhang Nan, and Kim Dong Moon.
 Of these three, Fu holds the best collection of medals, with two gold medals (earned in 2012 and 2016) and a silver medal in men’s doubles (earned in 2008).
 Zhang and Kim each hold two gold medals and a bronze medal.
 Nan earned gold in 2012 (mixed doubles) and 2016 (men’s doubles) to go along with a bronze medal also earned in 2016.
 Kim meanwhile earned gold in 1996 (mixed doubles) and 2004 (men’s doubles), with a bronze medal added in 2000 (men’s doubles).

 What men’s badminton players won gold medals in the 2020 Olympics?

 The Olympic gold medal winners in the 2020 Tokyo Olympics were Wang Yi Lyu (China), Lee Yang (Chinese Taipei), Wang Chi-Lin (Chinese Taipei), and Viktor Axelsen (Denmark).
-Wang Yi Lyu earned Olympic gold for China in the mixed doubles, Lee Yang and Wang Chi-Lin were the gold medalist doubles team in representation of Chinese Taipei, and Viktor Axelsen took the title in men’s singles for Denmark.
-Each of these players demonstrated dominance within the sport and, in the case of Viktor Axelsen, we may be witnessing the rise of a new force in the sport of badminton.
+Wang Yi Lyu earned Olympic gold for China in mixed doubles, Lee Yang and Wang Chi-Lin were the gold medalist doubles team in representation of Chinese Taipei, and Viktor Axelsen took the title in men’s singles for Denmark.
+Each of these players demonstrated dominance within the sport, and, in the case of Viktor Axelsen, we may be witnessing the rise of a new force in the sport of badminton.